Early Childhood

 About

-The primary goal of our Early Childhood Program is to improve the mental, emotional, and behavioral health and well-being of young children, especially those from low-income families and under-resourced communities.
+The primary goal of our Early Childhood Program is to improve the mental, emotional, and behavioral health and well-being of young children, especially those from low-income families and under-resourced communities or other minoritized groups that may have limited supports and resources.
+This includes families that come from diverse racial and ethnic backgrounds and families that live in poverty.

 Our program focuses on three of the influences that research suggests offer considerable promise to improving young children’s mental health and well-being (as broadly defined): the caregiver-child relationship; caregiver behavioral health; and early childhood adversity and stress.